Taking a flight to a well-deserved vacay? Arm yourself with these helpful tips for flying with kids...

 Download SING to your iPad mini, pronto (and Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
 It will probably buy you an hour of peace.
 For apps, check out these faves that focus on arts, crafts and building: Lego Juniors Create and Cruise, Peppa’s Paintbox, and Explorium – Space For Kids.
-For mind numbing fun give Pineapple Pen a try.
-This one might help with getting them in sleep mode: Butterfly Kisses.
+For mind-numbing fun give Pineapple Pen a try.
 And just to throw in something educational, this is a good one for coding basics: Move The Turtle.
 Got a toddler on board?
 We’ve rounded up our favourite fun and educational apps for preschoolers, too.

 Strap on a carrier

 The 1st Class Kid Travel Pillow is a godsend for parents desperate for their kids to sleep inflight as it turns an uncomfortable squishy seat into a cosy mini-bed.
 It’s small enough to fit in your bag, and inflates easily on boarding (our tip: use the overhead plane air vent).
 Kids as old as eight won’t be able to resist its sleep-inducing charms.
-Buy the 1st Class Kid Travel Pillow online from Marketplace for $59.
-A new entrant on the market is the fabulous Jet Kids BedBox.
+Also check out the fabulous Jet Kids BedBox.
 Designed by a former aircraft engineer, this nifty device doubles as a ride-on suitcase and inflight bed and leg-rest.
-Check out the cool video of the Jet Kids BedBox in action .
+Check out the cool video of the Jet Kids BedBox in action.
 Taxi Baby has its own inflatable and collapsible solutions for tiny travellers including Plane Pal and SkyBaby.
 We’ve also got some other great ideas for plane gadgets and games in our handy round-up.

 They can smell your fear